 Computer Science (MCS)

-- Be registered full-time in the Computer Science (MCS) program
+- Be registered full-time in the Master of Computer Science program

 - Have an admission average of (B+ or 75%) and maintain a minimum cumulative grade point average (CGPA) of 7.0 (B+ or 75%) in courses taken at the University of Ottawa